angular/angular/aio/content/guide/glossary.md

 A technique that generates static application pages on the server, and can generate and serve those pages in response to requests from browsers.
 It can also pre-generate pages as HTML files that you serve later.

-This technique can improve performance on mobile and low-powered devices and improve the user experience by showing a static first page quickly while the client-side app is loading.
+This technique can improve performance on mobile and low-powered devices and improve the user experience by showing a static first page quickly while the client-side application is loading.
-The static version can also make your app more visible to web crawlers.
+The static version can also make your application more visible to web crawlers.

-You can easily prepare an app for server-side rendering by using the [CLI](#cli) to run the [Angular Universal](#universal) tool, using the `@nguniversal/express-engine` [schematic](#schematic).
+You can easily prepare an application for server-side rendering by using the [CLI](#cli) to run the [Angular Universal](#universal) tool, using the `@nguniversal/express-engine` [schematic](#schematic).

 {@a service}